Ambassador (Ret.) Asif Chaudhry

 He oversees cross-functional areas of IP that are responsible for international student and scholar services, education abroad and exchange programs, undergraduate admissions for international students, and international research for faculty and scholars.
 The Office of International Programs provides services to international students and scholars at WSU who hail from over 100 countries.
 The goals are for all students, at home and abroad, to have a global experience while at WSU and graduate with a high level of cultural competency.

-Ambassador Chaudhry recently retired from the United States government as a Senior Foreign Service Officer where he held numerous leadership positions in the Departments of State, Defense and Agriculture.
+Ambassador Chaudhry retired from the United States government as a Senior Foreign Service Officer where he held numerous leadership positions in the Departments of State, Defense, and Agriculture.
 In his final assignment with the U.S. government, he was the Vice President of the Commodity Credit Corporation managing a $5.5 billion portfolio of credit guarantee programs to support expansion of exports of U.S. products.

 In July 2014, Ambassador Chaudhry completed a 3-year assignment as the Foreign Policy Advisor to the Chief of United States Navy (CNO) at the Pentagon.
-During this assignment, he was the principal architect of U.S. Navy’s global engagement plan to implement President Obama’s policy of rebalance to the Asia Pacific region.
+During this assignment, he was the principal architect of the U.S. Navy’s global engagement plan to implement President Obama’s policy of rebalance to the Asia Pacific region.

 He was the U.S. Ambassador to the Republic of Moldova from 2008-11 where he led the implementation of numerous economic development and reform programs that put the country on a path of transformation to a true democracy and an Association Agreement with the European Union.